Education and Research Center (ERC) Regional

 2:30 p.m.-4:30 p.m. in 1680 SPH I

-We received a total of 25 poster submissions featuring a range of occupational health and safety engineering topics, including health and safety hazards assessments, occupational inhalation exposures, and improving postures in microsurgery.
+A total of 23 poster were presented featuring a range of occupational health and safety engineering topics, including health and safety hazards assessments, occupational inhalation exposures, and improving postures in microsurgery.
 To view poster information, please click here.